 The storm had added more humidity to the already oppressively hot air as the day dawned under a relentless sun.
 Fourteen locks lay between Kingston and the Bit of Ginger Bread Bed and Breakfast, our lodging for that night in Westport on Big Rideau Lake.
 Our Sea Doo ride plan was to check out early, for arrival at the four Kingston Mills flight locks well before their 8:30 AM opening to make sure we made the first lock through.
 We’d estimated the 70-kilometre Sea Doo ride to Westport could take anywhere from seven to ten hours.
 We had to reach the last lock station at Newboro, no later than 6:45 PM to pass through before it closed at 7:30 PM, or we would be trying to sleep with that proverbial farmer’s daughter somewhere en route!

 After Kingston Mills, our arrival at most lock stations that day was bang on, with little waiting at the blue lines for the gates to open.
-Unfortunately, we missed the mark at Jones Falls, a flight of four consecutive locks where boats transfer through completely one way (15-30 min. per lock) before those waiting at the other end get their turn.
-Our wait was twice as long as this because we arrived at the south end when an upriver (northbound) lock-through was already in process, so there was both the upriver transfer and then the downriver one before we could enter to go up.
+Unfortunately, we missed the mark at Jones Falls.
+At this flight of four consecutive locks, boats transfer through completely one way (15-30 min. per lock) before those waiting at the other end get their turn.
+Our wait was twice as long as this.
+Thats because we arrived at the south end when an upriver (northbound) lock-through was already in process.
+So there was both the upriver transfer and then the downriver one before we could enter to go up.
 That’s why our Sea Doo tour planning has to be flexible and include numerous ‘Plan B’s’.

 Nothing to do but wait.
-We took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks, where we intended to stay on the final night of our Sea Doo ride.
-We also lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
-Storm clouds continued to battle with the sun overhead, and several times, we spotted lightening flashes on the horizon.
+So we took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks.
+We intended to stay there on the final night of our Sea Doo ride.
+Also, we lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
+Storm clouds continued to battle with the sun overhead.
+Several times, we spotted lightening flashes on the horizon.
 But two and a half hours later, we emerged upriver from the last of the Jones locks at four o’clock.
 We had three more locks and more than 27 kilometres to go.
 If we had hit that Kingston Mills four-flighter at the wrong time too, Westport wouldn’t have been doable that night.
 Hello, farmer’s daughter!